JovaniPink/kickstarter-analysis/README.md

 | | |
 | | |

-The graph shows that from the sample Louise would likey (54%) fall into the success bin; that is in a vacuum based on outcome by goal.
+The graph shows that from the sample Louise would likely (54%) fall into the success bin; that is in a vacuum based on outcome by goal.

 ![Goal Outcomes](resources/Outcomes_vs_Goals.png)